-GMPF LOCAL PENSION BOARD Report To:

-Date: 24 July 2017

-Reporting Officer: Sandra Stewart - Director of Pensions

-Euan Miller - Assistant Director of Pensions (Funding and

-Business Development)

-Subject: EDUCATION SECTOR EMPLOYERS

-Report Summary: Over recent years, changes in the education sector has increased administrative complexity for Local Government Pension Scheme (LGPS) Administering Authorities and increased resource requirements.
+Report To: GMPF LOCAL PENSION BOARD Date: 24 July 2017 Reporting Officer: Sandra Stewart - Director of Pensions Euan Miller - Assistant Director - Pensions (Funding and Business Development) Subject : EDUCATION SECTOR EMPLOYERS Report Summary: Over recent years, changes in the education sector has increased administrative complexity for Local Government Pension Scheme (LGPS) Administering Authorities and increased resource requirements.
 The purpose of this report is to provide the Board with an update on national developments relating to education sector employers and recent initiatives designed to improve how academy schools and their contractors interact with LGPS Administering Authorities.
 Also provided is an overview of Greater Manchester Pension Fund's (GMPF) current administration and funding arrangements in relation to education sector employers.

-It is recommended that the Board note the information Recommendation(s):

-provided in the report.

-Financial Implications: (Authorised by the Section 151 Officer)

-There are no direct financial implications arising from this However, the PwC academies report highlights funding issues which may have an impact on contribution rates such as the operation of the Department for Education funding guarantee.
+Recommendation(s): It is recommended that the Board note the information provided in the report.
+Financial Implications: (Authorised by the Section 151 Officer) There are no direct financial implications arising from this report.
+However, the PwC academies report highlights funding issues which may have an impact on contribution rates such as the operation of the Department for Education funding guarantee.
 Some of the approaches put forward in the PwC report may help develop long term operational cost savings.

-Legal Implications:

-(Authorised by the Solicitor to

-the Fund)

-There are no direct legal implications to consider. amendments to regulations that are made will be implemented accordingly.

-Risk Management: Increased academy admissions increase the administrative, legal, and funding risks which GMPF is exposed to. particular poor quality data being provided to GMPF by academies could lead to statutory duties not being met, failure demand and reputational damage.

-The changes to the insolvency regime for the Further

-Education sector may also increase funding risks.

-ACCESS TO INFORMATION: NON-CONFIDENTIAL

-This report does not contain information that warrants its consideration in the absence of the Press or members of the public.

-Background Papers: For further information please contact Euan Miller, Assistant

-Director - Funding and Business Development on 0161 301
+Legal Implications: (Authorised by the Solicitor to the Fund) There are no direct legal implications to consider.
+Any amendments to regulations that are made will be implemented accordingly.
+Risk Management: Increased academy admissions increase the administrative, legal, and funding risks which GMPF is exposed to.
+In particular poor quality data being provided to GMPF by academies could lead to statutory duties not being met, failure demand and reputational damage.
+The changes to the insolvency regime for the Further Education sector may also increase funding risks.
+ACCESS TO INFORMATION: NON-CONFIDENTIAL This report does not contain information that warrants its consideration in the absence of the Press or members of the public.
+Background Papers: For further information please contact Euan Miller, Assistant Director - Funding and Business Development, Greater Manchester Pension Fund, Guardsman Tony Downes House, 5 Manchester Road, Droylsden, email: euan.miller@tameside.gov.uk

-7141 email: euan.miller@tameside.gov.uk

-INTRODUCTION 1.
+1. INTRODUCTION